Developer Guide Help

 In the example:

 • HPO is an array of strings, containing the ID part (with no HPO: or similar prefixes) of Human Phenotype Ontology terms.
-It's kept as a string with front-padded zeros, as the HPO terms standard structure.
-It may also contain a dictionary, where the key is a descriptive term, and the value being the actual value of the attribute (could be a term, boolean, number, or anything).
+These IDs are stored as strings with leading zeros, following the standard HPO. structure.
+It may also contain a dictionary, where the key represents a descriptive term and the value corresponds to the actual attribute value (which could be a term, boolean, number, or other types).

 • ORDO is an array of strings, containing the ID part (with no ORDO: or similar prefixes) of Orphanet Rare Disease Ontology terms.
 Similar to HPO terms, it's the part taken from ORDO IDs directly, without the prefix.

-• SNOMED is an array of strings, containing the SNOMED CT term IDs.
-It may also contain a dictionary, where the key is a descriptive term, and the value being the actual value of the attribute (could be a term, boolean, number, or anything).
+• SNOMED is an array of strings containing the SNOMED CT term IDs.
+It may also contain a dictionary, where the key is a descriptive term, and the value represents the actual attribute value, which could be a term, boolean, number, or any other type.

 • NCIT is an array of strings, containing the National Cancer Institute Thesaurus term IDs.

-• ALLELES is an array of objects designed to describ what type of alleles the subject has.
-Each object contains two fields: gene and allele. gene is the gene name (in HGNC format), and alleles are a pair of values representing the alleles of this gene that the subject has.
+• ALLELES is an array of objects that describe the alleles present in the subject.
+Each object contains two fields: gene, which represents the gene name (in HGNC format), and alleles, which consists of a pair of values representing the alleles of the gene that the subject has."

 • VARIANT is an array of objects designed to describe what type of genetic variants the subject has.
 Each object contains two fields: gene and mutation.
 The gene field is the gene name (in HGNC format), and the mutation field is the protein effect of the mutation.
 The af field is the allele frequency of the mutation.
 If the allele frequency is not provided, Cafe Variome will use the dataset itself to calculate it.
 This is to assume the dataset contains full information about each subject and their genetic variants.